Associate Member (AMFIA)

 Clause 18 of the FIA Constitution

-Executive membership is open to regular members of FIA, subject to the approval of the board.
+Executive membership is open to regular Members of FIA, subject to the approval of the CEO.

 - who have at least 5 years experience working in the fundraising sector

-- who have been a member of FIA for the last 5 years
+- who have been a Professional Member of FIA for the last 5 years

 Executive Members (EMFIA) are required to provide evidence of a minimum of twenty (20) hours of continuing professional development activities annually.